Pradumnasaraf/Post-My-Message/README.md

 Prerequisites - Docker and Compose installed in your local system.

-> NOTE: First add the the environment variables to the `.env.example file`
+> NOTE: First add the the environment variables to the `.env.example` file.

 You can run below command and you can access the API at `localhost:9009`